Pay For Delete – Does Negotiating Credit Report Removal Work?

 Getting debt collectors to pay for delete is not common.

 Pay for delete is not necessarily an urban legend.
-But the sitings of examples of how often a debt collector will agree to take money in exchange for deleting something off of your credit reports, and put that in writing to you, is much the same as sightings of Sasquatch.
+But the sitings of examples of how often a debt collector will agree to take money in exchange for deleting something off of your credit reports, and put that in writing to you, is not all that common.

 When it comes to debts like credit cards, personal loans, auto loans gone wrong, debt collectors and lenders are just not that forgiving.
 You cannot get them to agree to remove the derogatory item from your credit report, but that is not really necessary depending on your goals.